makyo/writing/work/getting-lost/outline.md

         * On the 'net nothing disappears completely, so powers that be started disappearing people
 * Act 3
     * Shadowy govt Representative brought to light through mooks
         * Sanders as government plant to foil CR
         * CR into hiding, dives in after RJ
             * CR can't get Lost, would be too suspicious
+        * Not the Russian Bloc, personal power within WF
     * RJ starting to lose himself by now
         * Difficulty bringing him back
         * The theater does it, love of creation
         * Make it back, bring with the secret

 ## Critique